In Dudley, as in other parts of the country, there are more people looking for council housing than there are available properties.

 Some people can join our list but will be given lower priority -

-- people who currently own a property or have sold or transferred ownership of a property within the last five years and can afford to rent privately
+- people who currently own a property or have sold or transferred ownership of a property and can afford to rent privately

 - people who owe rent or other housing related debts but are not excluded